v-i-n-a-y/RNC/README.md

 # RNC - Rocket Nozzle Calculator

-Initially created as a tool for students who are learning about rocket nozzles calculations and are not familiar with coding to easily understand.
+- Created as a tool for students who are learning about rocket nozzles calculations and are not familiar with coding to easily understand.

+- It takes operational conditions of the nozzles to calculate the dimensions as necessary and outputs the characteristics in a text file and a file with coordinates for the contour with the ability to adjust the output file for ANSYS, solidworks or CSV format.

+- There are plans for the addition of performance curves (pressure, mach number and temperature), the integration of aerospike nozzle calculations, regenerative cooling calculations and 3D model output. *There is no formal timeline on these additions*

-Written initially for the Kingston University Rocket Engineering group (KURE) and students specialising in aerospace engineering.
+- Written initially for the Kingston University Rocket Engineering group (KURE) and students specialising in aerospace engineering.

-Please note this calculations performed within this code is not necessarily right and you should ensure they are correct before using them.
-If any incorrect areas arise please contact me know and I will make the changes.
+- Note calculations performed within this code are not necessarily correct and you should ensure they are before use.
+If any incorrect areas arise please contact me  and I will make the changes.

-Please cite my work as appropriate, the following can be used depending on your reference style:
+- Please cite my work as appropriate, the following can be used depending on your reference style:

     ***Williams, V. 2021.
 Rocket Nozzle Calculator.
-[MATLAB script] https://github.com/v-i-n-a-y/RNC/ (insert appropriate year here)***
+[MATLAB script] https://github.com/v-i-n-a-y/RNC/ (insert year)***